Andhra Pradesh: Clothing

-The men's traditional wear consists of Panche, a 4.5 m long, white rectangular piece of non-stitched cloth often bordered in brightly coloured stripes.
-Women traditionally wear a sari, a garment that consists of a drape varying from 5 to 9 yd in length and 2 to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
+The men's traditional wear consists of panche, a 4.5 m long, rectangular piece of non-stitched white cloth often bordered in brightly coloured stripes.
+Women traditionally wear a sari, a garment that consists of a drape varying from 5 to 9 yd in length and 2 to 4 ft in breadth.
+It is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
 Women wear colourful silk saris on special occasions such as marriages.
-The traditional wear of young girls is a half-saree with blouse.
-The shift to wearing western clothing of pant and shirt has become common for boys and men, while women also wear salwar kameez in addition to saris.
-Dharmavaram textiles, Machilipatnam, and Srikalahasti Kalamkari handicrafts are few examples in clothes category with GI status.
+The traditional wear of young girls consists of a long skirt with an over cloth (half-sari) worn over a blouse.
+People in urban areas generally wear tailored clothing, and western dress is popular.
+Western-style school uniforms are worn by both boys and girls in schools, even in rural areas.

+Kalamkari is a textile printing art, that originated in the state.
+It uses natural dyes, and the hand painting technique is used in Srikalahasti Kalamkari, while the Pedana Kalamkari uses block painting.
+Dharmavaram silk saris, Pedana, and Srikalahasti Kalamkari handicrafts are recognised as geographical indications.